 When you want to develop a WordPress app, or you are joining an existing project, it is important to have local development ready.
 There are a number of solutions that can be used.

-However, we do recommend more WordPress-friendly solutions.
+We do recommend more WordPress-friendly solutions.
 One such solution is Varying Vagrant Vagrants.
 It is a Vagrant configuration focused on WordPress development.
 The advantage of VVV over MAMP or XAMPP is that it comes bundled with a WordPress-ready server configuration and software packages, such as

 NodeJs, and other useful packages.